-This Management's Discussion and Analysis ("MDA") covers the operations of the Company for the three and six months ended July 31, 2019 and 2018.
-The MDA should be read in conjunction with the Company's audited consolidated financial statements and accompanying notes for the year ended January 31, 2019 and 2018 and the Company's unaudited interim condensed consolidated financial statements for the three and six months ended July 31, 2019 and 2018.
+This Management's Discussion and Analysis ("MD&A") covers the operations of the Company for the year ended January 31, 2021.
+The MD&A should be read in conjunction with the Company's audited consolidated financial statements and accompanying notes for the year ended January 31, 2021.
 All inter-company balances and transactions have been eliminated upon consolidation.
 The Company's financial statements are prepared in accordance with International Financial Reporting Standards ("IFRS").
 Financial information presented in this MD&A is presented in United States dollars ("\$" or "US\$"), unless otherwise indicated.